Thoxy67/usbooty/docs/windows-iso.md

 Each script is a right-click "Run as administrator" launcher with a `pause` at the end so the user sees the result.
-The bundle ships twenty-five scripts plus a README, sorted into five category subfolders (so `xcopy /E` recreates the whole tree on the Desktop):
+The bundle ships twenty-six scripts plus a README, sorted into five category subfolders (so `xcopy /E` recreates the whole tree on the Desktop):

 **`1 Debloat and Privacy/`**